TeethingSkip to the navigation

 What is teething?

 Your baby is teething when his or her first set of teeth, called primary teeth, break through the gums.
-See a picture of the primary teeth.

 When does teething typically start?

 Teething usually begins around 6 months of age.
 But it is normal for teething to start at any time between 3 months and 12 months of age.
 By the time your child is about 3 years old, he or she will have all 20 primary teeth.

 The lower front teeth usually come in first.
 Upper front teeth usually come in 1 to 2 months after the lower front teeth.
 See a picture that shows when the primary teeth come in.